AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/build-investor-dashboard.md

 zendesk_id: 360016729691
 ---

 Many of our clients are working with investors and need to share information from platform with them, but the dashboards that you create to make day-to-day business decisions may not be what an investor is looking for.
-Here we’ll cover some best practices for how to create a dashboard that is comprehensive but simple, ideal for sharing with active and potential investors.
+Here we cover some best practices for how to create a dashboard that is comprehensive but simple, ideal for sharing with active and potential investors.

 Here is what you need to create reports for your investor dashboard: